 Step 5: Invoicing

-- USAC has issued a Funding Commitment Decision Letter (FCDL) with a positive funding commitment;
+- The applicant received a Funding Commitment Decision Letter (FCDL) with a positive funding commitment;

-- The applicant has submitted, and USAC has successfully processed, an FCC Form 486; and
+- The applicant has filed and USAC has successfully processed an FCC Form 486;

-- The service provider has filed an FCC Form 473 (Service Provider Annual Certification (SPAC) Form) for the relevant funding year.
+- You have certified an FCC Form 473 (Service Provider Annual Certification (SPAC) Form);

 Invoice Filing Deadlines

 Invoices must be submitted no later than 120 days after the last day to receive service or 120 days after the FCC Form 486 Notification Letter date, whichever is later.